 You can use the event_log:filters configuration variable to set fine-grained logging for specified Artix logging subsystems.
 For example, you can set logging for the Artix core, specific transports, bindings, or services.
+You can set logging for Artix services, such as the locator, and for services that you have developed.

-This section shows the Artix-specific logging subsystems and those for the underlying Adaptive Runtime (ART) core.
-It also explains the syntax, and gives examples setting logging subsystems.
+This section lists the Artix-specific logging subsystems and those for the underlying Adaptive Runtime (ART) core, and shows examples of how to use them.

-Artix logging subsystems
+=Artix logging subsystems